bayesjs/bayesjs-editor/README.md

 ## What is [Bayes' Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem)

 In [probability theory](https://en.wikipedia.org/wiki/Probability_theory) and [statistics](https://en.wikipedia.org/wiki/Statistics), Bayes’ theorem describes the probability of an event, based on prior knowledge of conditions that might be related to the event.
-For example, if cancer is related to age, then, using Bayes’ theorem, a person's age can be used to more accurately assess the probability that they have cancer than can be done without knowledge of the person’s age.
+For example, if cancer is related to age, then, using Bayes’ theorem, a person's age can be used to more accurately assess the probability that they have cancer than can be done without the knowledge of the person’s age.

 ## How to setup